 I had to take a few hours to cool off to realize that this could be one of the biggest learning experiences of my grad school career.

 Here’s what I came up with:

 I have to respect that there indeed are other ways than my way.
 I have to respect that being a teacher means that you don’t have to please the people you have to teach the people.
 Being a teacher means teaching information in the way you know how.
 I should know this as a teacher myself but I wasn’t thinking that at the time.
 I have to learn that I can use the things I decide to keep from lectures and discard the rest.
 My eduction is up to me.

 Simply put, I have to be okay with not being the only voice in the room.
-That last sentence makes me sound conceded but I don’t mean it in that way.
 I am proud to speak up and contribute to class discussions and I’m one of the few students that participate often, so I was just taken aback when my contributions weren’t “correct” so to speak.